What is “Normal Saline” and How is it Used in IV Therapy

 Biotin (also known as vitamin B7) helps your body break down food and turn it into energy.
 It is found in some foods but can also be taken as an oral or IV supplement.
 It helps promote the health of your nervous system, liver, eyes, hair, and skin.

 Vitamin C (also known as ascorbic acid) protects your immune system and decreases your risk for cardiovascular disease, prenatal health issues, eye diseases and prevents the wrinkling of your skin.

-Contact us at Drip Hydration today if you would like to schedule an IV treatment.
+Contact us at Drip Hydration today if you would like to get a free consultation and schedule an IV treatment.

 Vitamin IV Therapy – Normal Saline Hydration, but Without the Saline Solution